Nutcracker

 A nutcracker is a tool designed to open nuts by cracking their shells.
 There are many designs, including levers, screws, and ratchets.
 The lever version is also used for cracking lobster and crab shells.

-A decorative version portrays a person whose mouth forms the jaws of the nutcracker.
+A decorative version, a nutcracker doll, portrays a person whose mouth forms the jaws of the nutcracker.

 Functions

 Nuts were historically opened using a hammer and anvil, often made of stone.
 Some nuts such as walnuts can also be opened by hand, by holding the nut in the palm of the hand and applying pressure with the other palm or thumb, or using another nut.

 Manufacturers produce modern functional nutcrackers usually somewhat resembling pliers, but with the pivot point at the end beyond the nut, rather than in the middle.
 These are also used for cracking the shells of crab and lobster to make the meat inside available for eating.
 Hinged lever nutcrackers, often called a "pair of nutcrackers", may date back to Ancient Greece.
 By the 14th century in Europe, nutcrackers were documented in England, including in the Canterbury Tales, and in France.
 The lever design may derive from blacksmiths' pincers.
 Materials included metals such as silver, cast-iron and bronze, and wood including boxwood, especially those from France and Italy.
 More rarely, porcelain was used.
 Many of the wooden carved nutcrackers were in the form of people and animals.

 During the Victorian era, fruit and nuts were presented at dinner and ornate and often silver-plated nutcrackers were produced to accompany them on the dinner table.
 Nuts have long been a popular choice for desserts, particularly throughout Europe.
 The nutcrackers were placed on dining tables to serve as a fun and entertaining center of conversation while diners awaited their final course.
 At one time, nutcrackers were actually made of metals such as brass, and it was not until the 1800s in Germany that the popularity of wooden ones began to spread.

 The late 19th century saw two shifts in nutcracker production: the rise in figurative and decorative designs, particularly from the Alps where they were sold as souvenirs, and a switch to industrial manufacture, including availability in mail-order catalogues, rather than artisan production.
 After the 1960s, the availability of pre-shelled nuts led to a decline in ownership of nutcrackers and a fall in the tradition of nuts being put in children's Christmas stockings.